nf-core/website/sites/docs/src/content/docs/usage/Getting_started/installation.md

     mv nextflow $HOME/.local/bin/
     ```

     Ensure the directory `$HOME/.local/bin/` is included in your `PATH` variable.
-If it is not, add it by setting `export PATH="$PATH:$HOME/.local/bin"`.
-Setting your `PATH` variable in your `.bashrc` or `.zshrc` file will fix your version of Nextflow across sessions.
-Alternatively, you could move Nextflow to a directory already in your `PATH`.
+If it is not, you can add it temporarily using `export PATH="$PATH:$HOME/.local/bin"`.
+To permanently add it to your `PATH` this command can be added to your shell configuration file, such as `~/.bashrc` or `~/.zshrc`.
+Alternatively, you could move the `nextflow` executable to a directory already in your `PATH`.

     :::warning
     Nextflow will update its executable during the self update process and it should not be placed in a directory with restricted permissions.